madrisan/dynamic-systems-and-chaos/README.md

 #### Aperiodic Orbits with holes

-The aperiodic orbits are always bounded nut do not necessarily cover all the domain.
+The aperiodic orbits are always bounded but do not necessarily cover all the domain.
 They can present one or more holes.

     ./legraph.py --x0 0.2 -r 3.6 -n 500